john-cd/rust_howto/bk/src/categories/cryptography/signature.md

 [![dsa-website][c-dsa-website-badge]][c-dsa-website] [![dsa][c-dsa-badge]][c-dsa] [![dsa-crates.io][c-dsa-crates.io-badge]][c-dsa-crates.io] [![dsa-github][c-dsa-github-badge]][c-dsa-github] [![dsa-lib.rs][c-dsa-lib.rs-badge]][c-dsa-lib.rs]{{hi:dsa}}{{hi:Crypto}}{{hi:Signature}}{{hi:NIST}} [![cat-cryptography][cat-cryptography-badge]][cat-cryptography]{{hi:Cryptography}} [![cat-no-std][cat-no-std-badge]][cat-no-std]{{hi:No standard library}}

 DSA (Digital Signature Algorithm) is a Federal Information Processing Standard (FIPS) for digital signatures.
-It's a public-key cryptosystem used for creating digital signatures, which provide authentication and integrity for digital data.
+It's a public-key cryptosystem used for creating digital signatures, which provide [authentication][p-authentication] and integrity for digital data.
 While once widely used, DSA has been superseded by algorithms like ECDSA and Ed25519 due to factors like key size and performance.

 `dsa` is a pure Rust implementation of the Digital Signature Algorithm (DSA) as specified in FIPS 186-4 (Digital Signature Standard), providing RFC6979 deterministic signatures as well as support for added entropy.